 Making API calls using the connector and request

-To do an initial test to see if the API is working as expected, let's alter our routes/web.php file to simply return the response to us when we load up the application.
+To do an initial test to see if the API is working as expected, let's alter our routes/web.php file to simply return the response to us when we load up the web application.

 <?php